Advanced Technical SEO: How social image sharing works and how to optimize your og:image tags

 - If the ratio exceeds 3:1 we’ll present a warnin (this is the maximum ratio for many networks).

 We don’t want our users to have to micromanage the details of how all of this works.
-Of course, when you’re producing great content for your audience, you should consider how that content appears on third party and social platforms.
-But it should be as simple a matter of picking an appropriate image, and letting the system do the rest – from sizing and file management, to ensuring that the best version shows up when it’s shared in other locations.
-Because every platform follows its own rules, however, we’ve had to make some decisions which won’t please every user and won’t solve for every scenario.
+Of course, when you’re producing great content for your audience, you should consider how that content appears on third-party platforms.
+But it should be as simple a matter of picking an appropriate image, and letting the system do the rest.
+From sizing and file management, to ensuring that the best version shows up when it’s shared in other locations.
+Because every platform follows its own rules, however, we’ve had to make some decisions which won’t please every user and won’t work for every scenario.